Sam-Onalo/Sam-Onalo/README.md

 - 👋 Hi, I’m @Sam-Onalo
-- 👀 I’m interested in Decentralised Ledger Technologies for Security
+- 👀 Interested in Decentralised Ledger Technologies for Security
-- 🌱 I’m currently learning and building IT Security infrastructures using Distributed Ledger Technology
+- 🌱 currently learning and building IT Security infrastructures using Distributed Ledger Technology
-- 💞️ I’m looking to collaborate on similar projects
+- 💞️ Looking to collaborate on similar projects
-- 📫 How to reach me email: allthingzcrypto@gmail.com
+- 📫 How to reach me email: s.onalo@kingston.ac.uk, onalosamuelebiojo@gmail.com, allthingzcrypto@gmail.com

 <!---
 Sam-Onalo/Sam-Onalo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.